Kpada/ramen_design_patterns/patterns/creational/abstract_factory/README.md

 ## Output

 ```
 It's dinner time.
-I'm so hungry.
-I don't know what exactly I want to eat.
+I'm so hungry.I don't know what exactly I want to eat.
 I'm just going to visit a restaurant and order their best meal.

 It seems I'm visiting a Ramen restaurant today.